Best Jumper Cables ( Size & Gauge Chart )

 I would not bother with 6 or 8 for any car.
 Even though manufacturers may say they’re good for small or mid-size vehicles, I like to have some margin!
 Especially if I’m stuck with a dead battery!

-I may earn revenue from products on this page and participate in affiliate programs at no extra cost to you (Learn More).
+When purchasing through links on my site, I may earn an affiliate commission at no extra cost to you (Learn More).

 For most cars, I recommend 4 gauge jumper cables.
 2 Gauge for full-size.